Digital Journalism: How Good Is It / The Next Generation

 Massings starts off by saying that The Huffington Post is undergoing an identity crisis.
-When they first started, one of their core innovations was using core contents from elsewhere.
+When they first started, one of their main innovations was using core contents from outside sources.
 The majority of their items come from the Associated Press, Reuters, and The New York Times and The Washington Post.
 Recently, Arianna Huffinton announced that the cite plans to end their relationship with AP and that they will be building an in-house news service.
 There were previous attempts similar to this, both of which failed.
 The Huffington Post claimed that “print-based imports proved a poor fit in an all-digital operation,” but Massings claims that this was used in order to turn a profit.
 Massings also states, “In its early years, The Huffington Post seemed on its way to defining a new type of digital journalism.
 Ten years on, it seems stuck in place, struggling to recapture the innovative spirit that had once defined it.”

 This has also been seen in other first generation digital news sites in general.
 For example, Taking Points Memo offers almost the same mix of blogging, reworking content from other sources, news, and opinion pieces.
 The site is littered with a mix of ads and has a $50 annual subscriptions for access to extra features, yet also runs regular “longform” pieces as well.
 Massings mentions Andrew Sullivan, a famous blogger who feels as though ads were not only distracting but also “created incentives for page views over quality content.”